goeh/grails-recent-domain/README.md

 **auto scanning**

 The model returned by controller actions can be scanned for domain instances and automatically put on the recent list.
-The configuration parameter *recentDomain.autoscan.actions* specified what controllers and actions to scan.
+The configuration parameter *recentDomain.autoscan.actions* specifies what controllers and actions to scan.

 recentDomain.autoscan.actions = ['customer:show', 'project:show']

-You can use '*' as a wildcard for both controller and action.
+You can use asterisk (*) as a wildcard for both controller and action.

 ## GSP Tags

 ### hasHistory

-The *hasHistory* tag is used to check if the FIFO contains any domain instances for a specific type.
+The *hasHistory* tag is used to check if the recent list contains any domain instances for a specific type.
 If domain instances exists the tag body is rendered.

 Attribute | Description